StackStorm-Exchange/stackstorm-logicmonitor/README.md

 To create a new StackStorm Integration in your LogicMonitor Portal go to <b>Settings -> Integrations -> Add -> StackStorm</b>.

 > <b>WARNING:</b> The StackStorm API Key is stored in the "apiKey" object in the payload of the POST Request sent out by your LogicMonitor StackStorm Integration.
 Therefore, <b><u>the "apiKey" object must exist in every POST payload you send to StackStorm</u></b>.
-Authentication with StackStorm will fail if by default if you remove the "apiKey" object from the payload.<br/><br/>You can view and modify the POST Request's payload sent by your LogicMonitor StackStorm Integration at the bottom of the StackStorm Integration dialog.
+Authentication with StackStorm will fail by default if you remove the "apiKey" object from the payload.<br/><br/>You can view and modify the POST Request's payload sent by your LogicMonitor StackStorm Integration at the bottom of the StackStorm Integration dialog.

 ## Create a StackStorm Integration inside your LogicMonitor Portal